Under lockdown, depression stalks Canada's indigenous youth

 But the Canadian government acknowledges it will take years to understand the mental health impacts of Covid-19 on indigenous youth.

-"We continue to work to assess mental health needs and assure that mental health resources, financial, are deployed directly to the growing mental health c
+"We continue to work to assess mental health needs and assure that mental health resources, financial, are deployed directly to the growing mental health